Use Your Network (part 1): One of the 4 strategies to find a job

 Find out if your company sponsors visa.

 Then click on the company and on “More info about the company.”
-It will give you all the information you need.
-And you will see the visas for which this company has already sponsored one or more of its employees.
+This will give you all the information you need.
+You will also see the visas for which this company has already sponsored one or more of its employees.

 If the company and the visa are present

 Good news!
-This means that the company is familiar with the process, and has already sponsored one or more employees for your visa.
-The company already has a lawyer (you can see this on the company page on USponsorMe) to take care of the immigration process.
+This means the company is familiar with the process and has already sponsored one or more employees for your visa.
+The company already has a lawyer (you can see this on the company page on USponsorMe) to handle the immigration process.

 You are on the right track. 🙂